 DEAR VALUED CUSTOMER: please be aware - from 16.12 the art centre will be closed for 6 weeks and we cannot dispatch any orders until 1.2.18.
 Thank you for your support and patience.

 2m length hand screen printed "Tuscany Linen" 100% linen (138cm wide).
 This linen is around 210 gsm in weight.
 It is a medium weight linen good for pants, jackets, skirts and dresses.
-Also homewares (cushion covers, bedspreads) The base cloth is called a light silver grey - slightly darker than as it appears in the photos.
-This is a two-screen print - the first screen is dark turquoise blue and green and the top screen is grey.
-Creates a beautiful effect.
-Printed by Reuben & Daniel 18.9.17
+Also homewares (cushion covers, bedspreads) The base cloth is white.
+This is a two-screen print - the first screen is pale blue and the top screen is navy blue.

 FREE SHIPPING IN AUSTRALIA

 All our fabrics are designed and hand-printed by our members (Aboriginal artists) in our workshop in Gunbalanya in West Arnhem Land, NT, Australia.
 The designers receive a royalty fee for every metre printed.

 The designers: This collaborative design was created by four Kunwinkjku daluk (women) artists, Priscilla Badari, Lynne Nadjowh, Sylvia Badari and Katra Nganjmirra.
 These women are all talented fibre artists and have works featured in “Twined Together” (2005).